Saumy1905/PYQFort/README.md

 ---

-## 🤝 Join the Open-Source Movement!
+## 🤝 Join the Open-Source Praxian Project!
 By contributing to **PYQFort**, you are not only helping students but also strengthening the **open-source ecosystem** of **Praxian Projects**.

 🌍 **Let's build an accessible academic resource together!**